I’ve Started Learning Honkish

 I’m learning Chirpish, Burpish,

-Beepish, yes, and Sneezanese,
+Beepish, and some Sneezanese,

 and a dialect of Buzzish